richardghirst/PiBits/ServoBlaster/README.txt

 anything non-trivial with four servos connected pulls the 5 volts down far enough to crash the Pi!

+If you wish to compile the module yourself, the approach I took was to run rpi-update to get the latest kernel from github, then follow the instructions on the wiki (http://elinux.org/RPi_Kernel_Compilation) to compile the kernel, then edit the servoblaster Makefile to point at your kernel tree, then build servoblaster.

+NOTE: There is some doubt over how to configure the PWM clock at present.
+For me the clock is 600KHz, which leads to a tick lenght of 10us.
+However at least one person has reported that the pulses are out by about a factor of about 8, and so are repeated every 2.5ms rather than every 20ms.
+To work round this I have added two module parameters:

+tick_scale defaults to 6, which should be a divisor of 600KHz, which should give a tick of 10us.
+You set the pulse width in ticks (echo 2=27 > /dev/panalyzer to set 27 ticks).

+cycle_ticks is the cycle time in ticks, and defaults to 2000 to give 20ms if one tick is 10us.  cycle_ticks should be a multiple of 8.
+The max pulse width you can specify by writing to /dev/servoblaster is (cycle_ticks/8 - 1), so for the default parameters it is 249, or 2.49ms.

+For example:

+sudo insmod ./servoblaster.ko tick_scale=48

+should slow it down by a factor of 8 (6*8=48).

+If you can't get quite what you want with tick_scale, you can also tweak cycle_ticks.

+Eventually I might get round to letting you specify how many servo control outputs you want, and which outputs to use, via module parameters.

+As of August 30th 2012 the servoblaster.ko module is built against a 2.6.27+
+kernel source from github.

 Richard Hirst <richardghirst@gmail.com>  August 2012